yandex-cloud/docs/en/resource-manager/concepts/resources-hierarchy.md

 Folders contain resources such as virtual machines, disks, and others.
 When you create a resource, you specify a folder where it is created.
 Nested folders are not supported for now.

-[!KEYREF resmgr-name] provides the standard resource model shown in the following image.
+{{ resmgr-name }} provides the standard resource model shown in the following image.
 This model is used in most of the Yandex.Cloud services.

 ![image](../../_assets/resource-structure.png)

 All resources inside the cloud are isolated from outside users by default.
 The cloud owner can manage access rights for the cloud and its resources.

 Resource access rights are inherited within the cloud.
 Rights to access the cloud apply to all resources within the cloud.
 Folder access rights apply to all resources in the folder.
-For more information, see [[!TITLE]](#access-rights-inheritance).
+For more information, see [#T](#access-rights-inheritance).

 Some types of resources are not created in folders, so they have a separate logic for verifying access rights.
 For example, when a user manages access keys for a service account, the rights to access this service account are verified.